petrzamecnik/cap-ocr/README.md

 # cap-ocr

 This plugins enables text recognition from images and camera.
+Proper documentation and guide how to install & use is coming in future versions.

 #### WARNING - this plugin is still in early development.
 Use with caution.
 #### Version 1.0.0 is expected to be stable and fully usable.